Management guru Peter Druker’s most important quote resonates completely with voicebot performance: “If you can’t measure it you can’t improve it.”

 And then extracts the important information and data points from the ASR transcripts.

 A good voicebot utilizes all the best ASR hypotheses (about the actual intent/meaning of the spoken sentence) to improve the performance of downstream SLU.

-TTS: Again the Dialogue Manager comes into play and according to the conversation fetches the right response for the customer.
+TTS: The Dialogue Manager comes into play again and fetches the right response for the customer based on the ongoing conversation.
 Text-to-speech (TTS) takes command from the Dialogue manager to convert the text into the audio file that will eventually be played for the caller to listen to.

 Integration Proxy: Voice Agents talk with external systems such as CRM, Payment Gateways, Ticketing systems, etc., for personalization, validation, data fetching, etc. These are integration sockets that connect with external systems in order for voice agents to be effective and efficient in end-to-end automation.

 We now have an understanding of how a state-of-the-art voicebot works.
 But coming back to the questions on the significance of selecting the right vendor, we have to understand the nuances of voice — what makes it so challenging and more complex than chat or any other conversational or contact center solution?

 Unlike a chatbot, a voicebot has to face interference from environmental activities and has to overcome them to deliver quality conversations.